vutran/spa-starter-kit/README.md

 ### Actions and Action Creators

-You can place all your action types and action creator functions in the `app/actions/index.js` file.
+You can place all your Action Types and Action Creators in the `app/actions/index.js` file.

 ### Reducers

 Reducer functions should be stored in the `app/reducers/` directory.
 Once your reducer is created, you can combine them with the root reducer that is found in the `app/reducers/index.js` file.

-# TODOs

-- Refactor components to more reusable (container components)
-- Improve on the Redux implementation